msperlin/beautiful-jekyll/_posts/2017-09-29-_Package-GetITRData.md

 The resulting dataframe is in the long format, ready for processing.
 In the long format, financial statements of different quarters are stacked.
-In the wide format, we have the quarters as dates.
+In the wide format, we have the columns as dates and rows as account names/ids.
 If you want the wide format, which I believe is most common in financial analysis, you can use function `gitrd.convert.to.wide`.
 See an example next: